Kim Kardashian Sparks House Arrest Comments, Bedroom Snap Has Fans Mentioning An Electronic Tag

-Kim Kardashian is receiving some interesting comments to her recent Instagram update.
+Kim Kardashian is reeiving some interesting comments to her recent Instagram update.
 The Keeping Up With The Kardashians star took to the platform earlier today for a racy set of photos showing her semi-reclining on her bed.
 The 38-year-old was flaunting her famous curves in a skin-tight and sexy black mini dress, although it looks like the star’s fans have been honing in on the accessories.

 Kim had paired her dress with chunky black wrist jewelry.
 The statement pieces weren’t exactly taking center stage, but nothing gets past the KKW Beauty founder’s fans.
 Kim’s post had only been live for 15 minutes before fan comments comparing the bracelets to electronic tag equipment came pouring in.